SSH login without password

 a password each time.
 That is, automatically login from host1 to host2,

-either because you are impatient, lazy, or want to call ssh
+either because you are impatient, lazy, or want to call ssh or scp from

 within a shell script.